pretix/pretix-docs/docs/trust/fiscal/denmark.md

 ## Value-added tax (VAT)

-When selling goods and services in Denmark, VAT ("Merværdiafgift o Moms", "DPH") may apply.
+When selling goods and services in Denmark, VAT ("Merværdiafgift", aka "Moms") may apply.
 You can configure all Danish VAT rates in pretix using [tax rules](../../guides/taxes.md), including more complex tax cases (e.g. intra-EU reverse charge transactions).

 ## Invoicing